Frequently asked questions

 Mostly it depends on the availability of the developer and how soon you need it.
 Also if a feature is required within Jira Assistant, then it has to be generic and usable by all the users.
 Enhancements/requests which are useful only to specific users are generally not addressed.

-JA Web is primarily introduced to support BETA testing by user and for providing quicker fix in case of major bugs.
-As Web version can be published at any point of time without and waiting time, every day the build would be published and users can experience the next version of JA.
-Additionally, people who cannot install the app can still use JA Web from the browser using OAuth integration with Jira.
+JA Web was primarily introduced to support BETA testing by users and to provide quicker fixes in case of major bugs.
+The Web version allows for immediate deployment of builds without waiting periods, giving users access to the next version of JA every day.
+Additionally, those who cannot install the app can still use JA Web through OAuth integration with Jira.

-JA Web is primarily introduced to support BETA testing by user and for providing quicker fix in case of major bugs.
-So, build would be published when ever there are changes.
-Sometimes the changes may not be fully tested and so there could be some short term bugs which would get resolved in subsiquent builds.
+JA Web was primarily introduced to support BETA testing by users and to provide quicker fixes in case of major bugs.
+Since builds are published whenever there are changes, some changes might not be fully tested, resulting in short-term bugs that will be resolved in subsequent builds.

-Yes, JA Web is already available which is hosted using GitHub pages.
-If you would prefer hosting it within your datacenter, you can very well do it.
-However minimal code changes may be required based on how JA integrates with your instance of Jira.
+Yes, JA Web is already available and hosted using GitHub Pages.
+If you prefer to host it within your data center, it can be done with minimal code changes based on how JA integrates with your Jira instance.

-Similar to extension, JA Web also stores the data in your browser cache only.
-JA Web is a static site hosted in GitHub itself which does not have any server storage.
+Similar to the extension, JA Web stores its data in your browser cache.
+JA Web is a static site hosted on GitHub, and it does not use server storage or cloud-based data storage.

-JA web can be either used as a standalone app or can be integrated with extension.
-When it is integrated with extension, all the settings are still stored with extension only and Web version just communicates with extension and display the data.
+JA Web can be used either as a standalone app or integrated with the extension.
+When integrated, all settings remain stored in the extension.
+The Web version communicates with the extension and displays the stored data.